ha7ilm/openwebrx/README.md

 However, if you hold down the shift key, you can drag the center line (BFO) or the whole passband (PBS).

-## Configuration tips
+## Setup tips

+If you have any problems installing OpenWebRX, you should check out the <a href="https://github.com/simonyiszk/openwebrx/wiki">Wiki</a> about it, where there is a page on the <a href="https://github.com/simonyiszk/openwebrx/wiki/Common-problems-and-their-solutions">common problems and their solutions</a>.

+Sometimes the actual error message is not at the end of the terminal output, you may have to go back in it to find it.

-If you want to run OpenWebRX on a remote server instead of localhost, do not forget to set *server_hostname* in `config_webrx.py`, or you may get a WebSocket error.
+If you want to run OpenWebRX on a remote server instead of localhost, do not forget to set *server_hostname* in `config_webrx.py`.

-DSP CPU usage can be fine-tuned in `plugins/dsp/csdr/plugin.py`: you can set transition bandwidths higher (thus degrade filter performance by decreasing the length of the kernel, but also decrease CPU usage), and also set `fft_size` lower.

-If you constantly get *audio overrun* errors, you may change `audio_buffer_maximal_length_sec` in `openwebrx.js` from the default 1.7 to 3.

-If you want a chat-box to the top of the page, <a href="https://gist.github.com/ha7ilm/15c4c5e4c80cef9b3144">here is a snippet</a> for you to include in `config_webrx.py`.

-## Todo

-Currently, clients use up a lot of bandwidth.
-This will be improved later.